✍️ Rome, from the Right Angle

 A year of looking at my adopted home city through new eyes

-There’s a photo of Anna Magnani that fascinated me ever since I first saw it.
+There’s a photo of Anna Magnani that fascinated me from the first time I saw it.

 Taken in 1961 by Swiss photographer Hans Krebs, Magnani leans against a grand piano in her apartment just off Piazza Venezia.
 The photograph is intimate; it makes me feel like I’ve walked in on something.
 The living room is wonderfully cluttered: heavy drapery, candelabras, a portrait, a still life, and -- jarringly -- what looks like a painting of a brutalist tower block.
 Krebs himself is visible in a gilded mirror, but every time I notice him there, I think for a moment it’s my reflection.